qristin/samantha-hue/README.md

 open index.html in your browser from a local webserver (for isntance, use the python oneliner `python -m SimpleHTTPServer 8080 .` to run one in the source folder)

 Say ["Hoe is het weer in Barcelona"](https://translate.google.com/#nl/en/Hoe%20is%20het%20weer%20in%20barcelona) with your best dutch accent.

+# Demo

+This is a short demo of the output for sunny Barcelona: [Youtube](https://www.youtube.com/watch?v=XCGF6LPfTuU)

+# License

+MIT